Tembrel/async-pizza/README.md

 to run tasks asynchronously,
 and both simulate real work by sleeping for a given amount of time.

-The `CompletableFuture`-based version shows the input of each task on starting and the output of that task on finishing.
-The `CountDownLatch`-based version shows the input of each task when starting and finishing.
-The reason for the difference has to do with making the examples concise, and does not reflect an inherent limitation of either approach.

 The [PizzaDemo](https://github.com/Tembrel/eg4jb/blob/master/src/pizza/PizzaDemo.java)
 class runs both versions.